The "New Hakaranda" (see Vol. 2) is now a rare material.

 Some of them are traded on par with Hakaranda...!

-Although the name "rosewood" is not included in the species name, they are genuine rosewoods belonging to the genus Dalbergia, the same genus as the Hakaranda and other rosewood species.
+Although the name "rosewood" is not included in the species name, it is a genuine rosewood that belongs to the same genus, Dalbergia, as Hakaranda and other rosewood species.

-It is one of the "Central and South American rosewoods" and is widely used by major makers such as Martin and Taylor, as well as high-end private workshops.
+It is one of the "Latin American rosewoods" and is widely used by major makers such as Martin and Taylor, as well as high-end private workshops.

 It has a reddish color compared to other rosewoods, and its exotic grain is as beautiful as that of Hakaranda,

-The sound is harder than that of Hakaranda, and its glossy and juicy sound with high oil content and low center of gravity has a very high quality feel compared to other rosewood species.
+It is harder than Hakaranda, and its glossy and juicy sound with high oil content and low center of gravity has a very fine feel and sound compared to other rosewood species.

 It is endangered and is already sold at a high price as a rare wood.